Certificate II in Automotive Vocational Preparation

-The Goals4Life, Certificate I in Automotive Vocational Preparation currently delivered at:
+The Certificate II in Automotive Vocational Preparation is delivered at the following centre:

 The 12 week course full fee is $1,205.88